openregulatory/templates/templates/qms/quality-manual-policy-objectives.md

 > See ISO 13485, para.
 5.1, para.
 5.5.1

-The Quality Management Officer (QMO) is responsible to:
+The Quality Management Officer (QMO) is responsible for:

-* ensure that processes needed for the company’s quality management system are documented
+* ensuring that processes needed for the company’s quality management system are documented
-* report to top management on the effectiveness of the quality management system and any need for improvement
+* reporting to top management on the effectiveness of the quality management system and any need for improvement
-* ensure the promotion of awareness of applicable regulatory requirements and QMS requirements throughout the organization.
+* ensuring the promotion of awareness of applicable regulatory requirements and QMS requirements throughout the organization.

 > See ISO 13485, para.
 5.1, para.
 5.5.2

 Person Responsible for Regulatory Compliance (PRRC) Responsibilities of the PRRC are in accordance with Art.
 15 MDR as follows:

 * Ensure (review / release) the conformity of the devices is appropriately checked in accordance with the QMS before a device is released (also see Art.
 10 Para.
 9 MDR)